 "Under Octavian Greece continued to be ruled as one province of Macedonia.
 However, in 27 B.C.
 Achaia became a senatorial province in its own right.
-This new administrative area, under the governorship of a proconsul, consisted of an area which incorporated the Peloponnese, Attica, Boeotia, Aetolia, Thessaly and part of Epirus" (The Book of Acts in Its Graeco-Roman Setting, Chapter 12, section on Achaia)
+This new administrative area, under the governorship of a proconsul, consisted of an area which incorporated the Peloponnese, Attica, Boeotia, Aetolia, Thessaly and part of Epirus" (Book of Acts in its Graeco-Roman Setting, Chapter 12).

-Achaia was one of the four provinces the Apostle Paul focused the majority of his evangelist efforts (the others being Asia, Macedonia (northern Greece) and Galatia).
-He wrote his first two epistles, 1 and 2Thessalonians, from this area of the world.
+Achaia in Greece was one of the four Roman provinces on which the Apostle Paul focused the majority of his evangelist efforts.
+The other three provinces in which he spent the majority of his time were Asia, Macedonia (northern Greece) and Galatia.
+He wrote his first two epistles, the first and second book to the church in Thessalonica, from this area of the world.

-For Demas has forsaken me, having loved this present age, and has gone to Thessalonica; Crescens, to Galatia; Titus, to Dalmatia (2Timothy 4:10, HBFV)
+For Demas has forsaken me, having loved this present age, and has gone to Thessalonica; Crescens, to Galatia; Titus, to Dalmatia (2Timothy 4:10, HBFV).

-For I (the Apostle Paul) will not presume to speak about anything that Christ has not worked out by me for the obedience of the Gentiles, through word and work, Through the power of signs and wonders, in the power of the Spirit of God; so that in a circuit from Jerusalem to Illyricum, I have fully preached the gospel of Christ (Romans 15:18 - 19)
+For I (the Apostle Paul) will not presume to speak about anything that Christ has not worked out by me for the obedience of the Gentiles, through word and work, Through the power of signs and wonders, in the power of the Spirit of God; so that in a circuit from Jerusalem to Illyricum . . .
+(Romans 15:18 - 19)

-The people of Dalmatia were known to be brave and warlike, and caused the Empire a good deal of trouble.
+The people of Dalmatia were known to be brave and warlike, and caused the Empire a great deal of trouble.

-Macedonia is well known, in part, due to its link with Alexander the Great as the third great world power revealed in Babylonian King Nebuchadnezzar's and the prophet Daniel's dreams (Daniel 2, 7, 8).
+Macedonia (which is still part of modern-day Greece) is well known, in part, due to its link with Alexander the Great as the third great world power revealed in Babylonian King Nebuchadnezzar's and the prophet Daniel's dreams (Daniel 2, 7, 8).

-During his fifth and final missionary journey the Apostle Paul stays, for a short period, in Nicopolis and writes the epistles of 1Timothy and Titus.
+The Apostle Paul, during his fifth and final missionary journey, stays, for a short period, in Nicopolis and writes the epistles of 1Timothy and Titus.
 He then leaves to fulfill his goal of preaching the gospel in Spain (Romans 15:24, 28) and (highly likely) Britain.